-Young children thrive on predictable routine, but transitioning from the summertime — full of unstructured fun with family — to the school year schedule can be a little bit tricky.
-Here are some tips and tools for parents to use in making that transition smooth and joyful for little ones:
+Young children thrive with a predictable routine, but transitioning from the summertime — full of unstructured fun with family — to the school-year schedule can be tricky.
+Here are some tips and tools for parents to help make the transition smooth and joyful for little ones:

-Reunion time!
-Beginning a couple weeks before the new school year starts, begin reminding your child that she will be seeing all of her friends again when school starts.
-If you know who her teacher will be, you can start talking about her new teacher and anticipating aloud all the fun things she will do this year in school.
+Talk about the reunions to come.
+A couple of weeks before the new school year starts, begin reminding your child that they will be seeing all their friends again soon.
+If you know who their teacher will be, you can start talking about the new teacher and anticipating aloud all the fun things they will do this year in school.

-Back on track!
-Be sure to return to a consistent nighttime routine and meal schedule a week before school actually starts to help reset your child’s sleep rhythms.
-If you’ve drifted away from healthy, regular eating times, this is a good time to get back on track.
+Get sleep back on track.
+Be sure to return to a consistent nighttime routine and meal schedule a week before school starts to help reset your child’s sleep rhythms.
+If you’ve drifted away from regular eating times and healthy foods, this is a good time to get back on track.
 A well-rested, well-fed child will be happier and more adaptive when transitioning back to school.

 Start a paper chain.
-Cutting out equally sized strips of construction paper about an inch wide and 6 inches long, create a link for every day.
-Allow your child to draw a little picture of something he loved about his day starting with the final days of summer and continuing all the way through Thanksgiving.
-By then you will have a long, colorful chain you can hang on the holiday tree or along the banister in celebration of fond memories.
+Cutting out strips of construction paper about an inch wide and 6 inches long, create a link for every day, starting with the final days of summer and continuing through Thanksgiving.
+Encourage your child to draw a little picture of something they loved about their day on one of the strips and add it to the chain each night.
+By the time Turkey Day arrives, you will have a long, colorful chain you can hang on the holiday tree or along the banister in celebration of fond memories.

-Special reads.
+Choose special reads.
 Start reading some special back-to-school books to your child the week before school starts.
-Some of my favorites are: This School Year Will be the Best!, The Berenstain Bears Go to School, Little Critter: First Day of School and The Kissing Hand.
+Some of my favorites are This School Year Will Be the Best!, The Berenstain Bears Go to School, Little Critter: First Day of School and The Kissing Hand.

-It’s important to be sensitive to the fact that your child may feel anxiety about the change in her routine.
-You can ease her in by using the tools above, remembering that young children thrive on predictability and preparation.
+It’s important to be sensitive to the fact that your child may feel anxiety about the change in their routine.
+You can ease them in by using the tools above, remembering that young children thrive on predictability and preparation.